 Pick Your Own Path!

-In any case starting on the new path is usually the hardest thing, so act now.
+In any case, starting on the new path is usually the hardest thing, so act now.
 To test your new path, take small steps.
 Do something every day that will move you closer to where you want to be.
-Make it 30-day challenge and see what happens if you keep at it for a whole month, no excuses.
+Make it a 30-day challenge and see what happens if you keep at it for a whole month, no excuses.

 This means you need to get more control and flexibility in your life.
 To do that understand what’s really happening and why you want something to change.
 Make the initial plan and contingency to be flexible.
-Every plan will change as soon as you start implementing it so accept whatever comes, give it your best and improvise.
+Every plan will change as soon as you start implementing it, so accept whatever comes, give it your best and improvise.